The real life serial killer who inspired Night Driver

 FRITZ HAARMANN (1879-1925)

 The serial killer in Night Driver is inspired by the real life murderer Fritz Haarmann.
-Find out more from Marcelle in the book trailer above.
+Here he is after his arrest in 1924.

 ABOUT HAARMANN